Miriam Defensor Santiago: Early life and education

 Defensor Santiago was born Miriam Palma Defensor in Iloilo City to Benjamin Defensor, a local judge, and Dimpna Palma, a college dean as the eldest of seven children on June 15, 1945.
-She was class valedictorian in grade school, high school, and undergraduate school.
-She graduated high school in Iloilo Provincial High School.
+She was a class valedictorian in grade school, high school, and undergraduate school.
+She graduated from high school in Iloilo Provincial High School.
 (Note: Now the Iloilo National High School) In 1965, Defensor Santiago graduated with a Bachelor of Arts degree in political science, magna cum laude from the then University of the Philippines College Iloilo.
 After graduation, she was elected to the Pi Gamma Mu and Phi Kappa Phi honor societies.
 She proceeded to the University of the Philippines College of Law.
 There, she was champion in numerous oratorical contests, debates, and topped written examinations.
 She became the first female editor of the student newspaper, The Philippine Collegian, and was twice appointed Reserve Officers' Training Corps muse.
 She graduated with a Bachelor of Laws, cum laude, from the University of the Philippines College of Law in Diliman.

 Defensor Santiago went on a fellowship to the United States and earned the Master of Laws and Doctor of Juridical Science degrees at the University of Michigan, studying there from 1974 to 1976.
-Following her fellowship, she studied in numerous schools including Oxford.
-Harvard, Cambridge, The Hague Academy of International Law, and the Sophia University.
+Following her fellowship, she studied in numerous schools including Oxford, Harvard, Cambridge, The Hague Academy of International Law, and the Sophia University.
 In Oxford, she was a research fellow at St. Hilda's College.
 At Cambridge, she was a research fellow at the Lauterpacht Research Centre for International Law.
 When she was already a senator, she earned the Master of Religious Studies degree at the Maryhill School of Theology.
 Her inspiration to become a lawyer and legislator growing up was Arturo Tolentino; she gained experience by being mentored by him.